hadley/adv-r/Subsetting.md

 ### Expanding aggregated counts

+It's also possible to use integer subsetting to un-collapse collapsed counts.
+The key is to use `rep()` to repeat the row index of the collapsed data frame the appropriate number of times.

 ```R
 df <- data.frame(x = c(2, 4, 1), n = c(3, 5, 1))
 rep(1:nrow(df), df$n)
 df[rep(1:nrow(df), df$n), ]
 ```

-### Matching and merging by hand

-`match()`

 ### Boolean algebra vs sets

-There's a natural equivalence between sets operations and boolean algebra.
+Logical subsetting is probably the mostly commonly used technique for extracting rows out of a data frame.
+It's useful to be aware of the natural equivalence between sets operations (integer subsetting) and boolean algebra (logical subsetting).

 ```R
 X <- sample(10) < 4